 Turn on Enterprise Mode and use a site list

-Before you can use Enterprise Mode and a site list, you must turn it on and set up the system for centralized control.
-By allowing centralized control, you can specify a single, global, list of websites that should be rendered using Enterprise Mode.
-Approximately 65 seconds after Internet Explorer 11 starts, it looks for a properly formatted site list that includes a version number.
-If your list has a different number, the newer version is loaded and used.
-After this initial check, Internet Explorer 11 won’t look for an updated list again until you restart the browser.
+Before you can use a site list with Enterprise Mode, you need to turn the functionality on and set up the system for centralized control.
+By allowing centralized control, you can create one global list of websites that render using Enterprise Mode.
+Approximately 65 seconds after Internet Explorer 11 starts, it looks for a properly formatted site list.
+If a new site list if found, with a different version number than the active list, IE11 loads and uses the newer version.
+After the initial check, IE11 won’t look for an updated list again until you restart the browser.

 To turn on Enterprise Mode using Group Policy